The ghosts in 80s horror movie Poltergeist aren’t just for scares. They’re a way of looking at family, childhood – and what comes after death.

 Robbie and Steve add to this at the start of the film, when they talk about how the scary tree was there long before the estate.
 Robbie’s fear stems from the tree knowing everything about them – like the TV people, it’s watching them.

 There are a few gaps in this explanation.
 There must be other children who have been born on the estate, yet we don’t hear of any other hauntings – the Freelings are singled out.
-That (and the vagueness of the backstory) adds to the horror of the story.
+That (and the vagueness of the backstory) adds to the terror.
 Ultimately, the film’s dread comes from the things we don’t know … and maybe can’t avoid.

 - The film’s abrupt cut scene in the Freeling’s kitchen (when Diane first tells Steve about the poltergeists) is supposedly due to a negative reaction by Pizza Hut.
 Read for yourself at thebeardedtrio.